-When a person living with HIV has a low, but still detectable, viral load - i.e. between 200 and 1500 copies/ml - at the time they had sex, the possibility of HIV transmission through condomless sex ranges from negligible to none, according to the best available scientific evidence.23
+When a person living with HIV has a low, but still detectable, viral load - i.e. between 200 and 1500 copies/ml - at the time they had sex, the possibility of HIV transmission through condomless sex ranges from negligible to none, according to the best available scientific evidence.20

-No directive, policy or instructions currently in place in any jurisdiction in Canada deals directly with this situation, so a person living with HIV in this circumstance remains at risk of prosecution.
-Note, however, that the federal directive applicable in the territories does say that if the person was "taking treatment as prescribed" at the time of their sexual encounter, they "generally" should not be prosecuted for not disclosing their HIV status, "unless other risk factors are present," because "there is likely no realistic possibility of transmission" as treatment reduces viral load.24
+No directive, policy or instructions currently in place in any jurisdiction in Canada deals directly with this situation, so a person a living with HIV in this circumstance remains at risk of prosecution.
+Note, however, that the federal directive applicable in the territories does say that if the person was "taking treatment as prescribed" at the time of their sexual encounter, they "generally" should not be prosecuted for not disclosing their HIV status, "unless other risk factors are present," because "there is likely no realistic possibility of transmission" in such a case as treatment reduces viral load.21

-In at least one court case in Nova Scotia, a person was acquitted based on medical expert evidence that the risk of transmission associated with a low viral load (under 1500 copies/ml) was "negligible" or "extremely unlikely," even in the absence of a condom.25 The trial decision on this point was upheld on appeal.26 However, at the time of this writing, at least one individual is being prosecuted in Ontario for not disclosing their HIV-positive status before sex (without a condom) even though they had a low viral load (under 1500 copies/ml).
+In at least one court case in Nova Scotia, a person who did not use a condom, but who had a low viral load (under 1500 ml/copies), was prosecuted for not disclosing their status before sex.
+However, the person was acquitted based on the medical expert evidence that, given his low viral load, the risk of transmission was "negligible" or "extremely unlikely".22 The trial decision on this point was upheld on appeal.23 However, at the time of this writing, at least one individual is being prosecuted in Ontario for not disclosing their HIV-positive status even though they had a low viral load (under 1500 ml/copies).

-The law, and the likelihood of prosecution for not disclosing HIV-positive status if there is a low viral load (but no condom), is still unsettled.
+The law, and hence the likelihood of prosecution, for not disclosing HIV-positive status if there is a low viral load is still unsettled - although there is a good scientific basis, and good public policy reasons, to avoid criminalizing people with a low viral load.